-In “To Learn, Retrieve,” the authors describe retrieval practice research “in the wild.”
-Experiments in a K-12 school district demonstrated that retrieval practice raised students' grades from a C+ to an A-, with benefits lasting for the entire school year.
+In “To Learn, Retrieve,” the authors describe retrieval practice research in authentic classrooms.
+Experiments in a K-12 school district demonstrated that retrieval practice raised students' grades from a C+ to an A-, with benefits lasting for an entire school year.

 For this recommendation, “Mix Up Your Practice,” the authors present research on two robust teaching strategies: spacing and interleaving.
 Research demonstrates that simply spacing out or rearranging concepts to be taught can yield a large boost in learning.

 In this chapter, the authors encourage readers to “Embrace Difficulties” during learning.
 One example is the myth of errorless learning.
 Contrary to popular belief, making errors during retrieval is a good thing for learning.
 In one experiment, students made errors while studying, which improved their learning, yet they didn't recognize this benefit.